Electroweak phase transition via Dilaton in Two-Time Physics: EWPT with Dilaton in 2T Model

 where $\la(T_c)$ is calculated by substituting the critical temperature

 This may be a problem because $\la(T_c)$ depends on $s$, so the equation for $s$ is self-consistent.
-To evaluate result numerically, we will use a graphic method: by choosing a value of $s$ for the expression of $T_c$, we draw a function of $s = 2E/\la(T_c)$ respecting to mass of the dilaton and point out the intersection of two figures to get the value of mass of the dilaton .
-In order to have first-order phase transition, the strength $s$ must be larger than the unity, i.e., $s \geq 1$.
-Therefore we will start with $s = 1$ and then increase it to have more results.
+To evaluate result numerically, we will use a graphic method: by choosing a value of $s$ for the expression of $T_c$, we draw a function of $s = 2E/\la(T_c)$ respecting to the mass of the Dilaton and point out the intersection of two figures to get the value of the Dilaton mass.
+In order to have first-order phase transition, the strength $s$ must be larger than unity, i.e., $s \geq 1$.
+Therefore, we will start with $s = 1$ and then increase it to have more results.
 Some results obtained are shown in Fig. \ref{fig:3.2}.
-By using this method, we found the strength of the EWPT in 2T model is in the range $1\leq s < 3.08$ and the dilaton mass is approximately a value of the interval $[345 \div 625]$ GeV.
+By using this method, we found the strength of the EWPT in 2T model is in the range $1\leq s < 3.08$ and the Dilaton mass is approximately in the range $[345 \div 625]$ GeV.
 The result is summarized in Tab. \ref{tab:3.2}.